 All first aid trained staff are listed in every room.
 When children are taken on an outing away from our nursery, we will always ensure they are accompanied by at least one member of staff who is trained in first aid.
-A first aid box is taken on all outings.
+A first aid box is taken on all outings, along with any medication that needs to be administered in an emergency, including inhalers etc.